banrod/unit/workstation/notes/next-steps.md

       `_classes.ts`. *(Mapped `ID_IF_NOT` to reduce missing coverage; continue filling remaining control/array builders.)*
   - Progress: mapped `ID_N_ARRAY_BUILDER` and `ID_LEVER` into `_classes.ts`,
-    trimming the missing class count to **235**.
+    trimming the missing class count to **234** and adding `ID_IF_ELSE` to cover core branching.
 Continue with the control/array builder IDs still flagged by the validator.

 ## Testing & Tooling
 - [x] Extend the test suite with a smoke graph that exercises a representative